Our Privacy Notice

 The law requires us to

-If you choose to participate in one of our surveys, we may collect personal information about your lifestyle, opinions, behaviours, needs, and priorities through anonymous surveys.
+If you choose to participate in one of our surveys, we may collect personal information about your lifestyle, opinions, behaviours, needs, and priorities.
 This information may include demographic information, such as your age, gender, location, and media and aesthetic preferences.
+While we design our surveys to collect data in a manner that protects your identity, the data collected may not be fully anonymous at the point of collection.
+We will pseudonymise your data by separating direct identifiers from survey responses, and subsequently anonymise aggregated data sets where technically feasible and appropriate for the research purposes.

-We may also collect information about your device, including its IP address, to prevent duplicate responses and ensure we have a diverse range of respondents from designated countries or regions.
+We may also collect information about your device, including its IP address, device type, operating system, and browser type, to prevent duplicate responses, ensure we have a diverse range of respondents from designated countries or regions, and to maintain the integrity and security of our surveys.
+IP addresses are considered personal data under UK GDPR and will be processed in accordance with the lawful bases set out in this Privacy Notice.

 We use your personal information for the following purposes:

-Your responses are collected under the provisions of the UK Data Protection Act 2018, UK GDPR and the Market Research Society’s Code of Conduct, Fair Data Principles and used for statistical and analytical purposes.
+Your responses are collected and processed in compliance with the UK Data Protection Act 2018 and UK GDPR.
+We also adhere to the Market Research Society’s Code of Conduct and Fair Data Principles as industry best practice standards.
+Your responses are used for statistical and analytical purposes to generate insights for our clients and to improve research methodologies.

 It is in our legitimate interest to send these messages as doing so is helping us render or improve our services and make them more relevant to our customers.
 You can opt out of receiving survey requests if you do not wish to participate.

-Latenta uses your personal information to operate and provide services to our clients.
-However, we also process your personal information based on our legitimate interests to manage and improve our operations, systems, and services and provide you with the content, products, or services you access via our website (e.g., to download content).
+Latenta uses your personal information to operate and provide services to our clients, which may include processing your data as a data processor on behalf of our clients (who act as data controllers for such processing).
+We also process your personal information based on our legitimate interests as a data controller to manage and improve our operations, systems, and services and to provide you with the content, products, or services you access via our website (e.g., to download content).
+When processing data on behalf of clients, we do so pursuant to data processing agreements that comply with Article 28 UK GDPR.

 Latenta uses your personal information to understand and analyse trends to identify future opportunities for developing, promoting, and improving our clients' services.
 We do this in our legitimate interests, i.e. to develop and improve their products and services.
 Alternatively, we process your personal information with your consent, freely given when you complete the survey we send you.